HamiltonMultimedia/hello-world/README.md

 I'm noticing a restriction on my bandwidth.
 I don't know if it's ISP toggling or a peak hours problem.

 I can't beleieve I forgot to set my usuaal security settings on my machines, welp it's like they say better late than never.
 I just hope it's not too late.

+Now it seems someone is stalking me on LinkedIn.
+I got a stange request to connect from a user who had zero connections which would have made me his/her/their first connection.
+Things are getting strange now.